-Today, too much editorial work is driven by a kind of regime of clarity; it’s all centered on straightforwardness, control and focus on specific garments.
+Today, too much editorial work is driven by a kind of regime of clarity; it’s all centered on straightforwardness, control and a focus on specific garments.
 The boundary between the fashion establishment and the experimental seems to become more and more defined.
-At Contributor we have a hard time seeing the point of crystal clear messages.
-For us antitheses to the stripped and rational are very important.
+At Contributor, we have a hard time seeing the point of crystal clear messages.
+For us, antitheses to the stripped and rational are very important.

 Fashion photography continues its pursuit of the right feeling, often in a borderland between good and evil: true and false; reality and fantasy.
-Sometimes with a statement that ‘youth is wasted on the young’, as a rendering of a certain symptom of nostalgia for a short period in life when everything is lived with an intensity and energy, which adults are unable to ever experience again.
+Sometimes with a statement that “youth is wasted on the young,” as a rendering of a certain symptom of nostalgia for a short period in life when everything is lived with an intensity and energy which we are unable to ever experience again.
 Fashion photography is an ongoing process.
 It’s about exploration and continuous questioning of boundaries, norms and established truths.
-You never know what’s going to happen next, you’re already on your way into another story.
+You never know what’s going to happen next.
+Soon you’re already on your way to another story.

-Exploring fashion through art and photography since 2008, contributormagazine.com invites the viewer into a three-dimensional world of inspiration and creativity.
-Contributor highlights experimental approaches to photography and offers alternative views of representation, body, gender, and self-presentation.
-In bringing together some of the most interesting artists today, our object is to offer viewers a path to question and reinterpret established ideas from their own perspectives.
-We want to arouse a more general interest in new ways of looking at everyday situations and the making of pictures, convinced that it is the artists who do the dreaming for society.
+Exploring fashion through art and photography since 2008, Contributor invites the viewer into a three-dimensional world of inspiration and creativity.
+In bringing together some of the most interesting artists today, we highlight experimental approaches to photography.
+At its best, fashion imagery can be an agent for change and we want to arouse a more general interest in new ways of looking at everyday situations and the making of pictures.

-Contributormagazine.com is an online publication launched as an alternative to traditional fashion media, with an index that chronicles the portfolios of the artists contributing to the site.
+Contributormagazine.com is an online publication that chronicles the portfolios of the artists contributing to the site.
 In the same spirit as the website, the print issue of Contributor is published twice a year in keeping with the seasonal cycles of fashion.
 The publication is both aimed at professionals within the fashion industry and a broader audience interested in fashion as a creative field.
-Contributor is committed to supporting emerging careers while providing a space for some of the most distinguished artists in fashion photography to work outside commercial expectations.
+Contributor is committed to supporting emerging careers while providing a space for some of the most distinguished artists in fashion to work outside commercial expectations.

-Contributor is available in selected stores worldwide.
-The production team behind Contributor consists of editor-in-chief Robert Rydberg, creative director Martin Sandberg, publisher Antonia Nessen, fashion editor Christopher Insulander and executive editor Magnus Magnusson, working alongside editorial partners based in Stockholm and New York.
+Contributor is available at selected stores worldwide.
+The production team behind Contributor consists of Editor-in-Chief Robert Rydberg, Creative Director Martin Sandberg, Publishing Editor Antonia Nessen, Executive Editor Magnus Magnusson and Fashion Editor Hilda Sandström, working alongside editorial partners.